nicholasng99/nicholasng99.github.io/README.md

-# My github website
+# My personal website
-To act as a CV and portfolio of my work.
+Made with [Boostrap Studio](https://bootstrapstudio.io/) to act as a portfolio of my work.
 ![Nicholas Ng](images/Logo.png)